desmodev/desmodev.github.io/_posts/2022-12-01-putting-your-brief-in-order.md

 ---
 layout: post
 title: Putting your brief in order
 description: An important first step in working with an editor is communicating your requirements.
 tags: thesis dissertation requirements
-categories:
 ---

 Editorial requirements for your research thesis can vary widely and are often determined by your supervisor.